filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/start-a-local-network/index.md

     t3q4o7gkwe7p7xokhgws4rwntj7yqfhpj5pm6cqc7dycl7cwk4uvgh2odwdvge5re7ne5gcc6xluifss5uu5cq  49999999.999763880085417692 FIL  2      X
     ```

+1. You can now close this terminal window, or you can keep it open for the next section.

 ### Send funds

 We can now send FIL from the pre-mined `t3q4o7g...` account to our new `t1snly7...` account with `lotus send`:

-1. Open a new terminal window.
-1. Move into the `~/local-devnet` directory:
+1. If you closed the terminal windows from the last section, open a new terminal window, move into the `~/local-devnet` directory, and export the devnnet-specific variables again with:

     ```shell
     cd ~/local-devnet
-    ```

-1. Export the devnet-specific variables again to make sure we don't interfere with any existing Lotus installations on your system:

-    ```shell
     export LOTUS_PATH=~/.lotus-local-net
     export LOTUS_MINER_PATH=~/.lotus-miner-local-net
     export LOTUS_SKIP_GENESIS_CHECK=_yes_